 If the decision on the appellate remedy has to be given on the basis of an oral hearing, withdrawal after the beginning of the main hearing may be effected only with the consent of the opposing party.
-Withdrawal of the defendant's appellate remedy shall not, however, require the consent of a private accessory prosecutor.
+Withdrawal of the defendant's appellate remedy does not, however, require the consent of a private accessory prosecutor.

-Chapter 2 Complaint
+Division 2 Complaint

-- (1) A complaint shall be admissible against all orders made by the courts of first instance or in proceedings on an appeal on points of fact and law and against directions given by the presiding judge, the judge in the preliminary investigation, and by a commissioned or a requested judge, unless such orders are expressly exempted from appellate remedy by law. - (2) Witnesses, experts and other persons may also lodge a complaint against orders and directions by which they are affected. - (3) A complaint against decisions on costs or necessary expenses shall be admissible only if the value of the subject matter of the complaint exceeds 200 euros.
+(1) A complaint is admissible against all orders made by the courts of first instance or in proceedings on an appeal on points of fact and law and against directions given by the presiding judge, by the judge in the preliminary investigation, and by a commissioned or a requested judge, unless such orders are expressly exempted from appellate remedy by law.

-- (4) No complaint shall be admissible against orders and directions given by the Federal Court of Justice.
-The same shall apply to orders and directions given by the higher regional courts; in cases in which the higher regional courts have jurisdiction at first instance, a complaint shall, however, be admissible against orders and directions - 1. concerning arrest, provisional placement, placement for observation, seizure, search or the measures designated in section 101 (1) or section 101a (1), - refusing to open the main proceedings or terminating the proceedings on account of a procedural impediment, - 3. ordering the main hearing in the defendant's absence (section 231a) or referring a case to a court of lower rank, - 4. concerning inspection of files or - 5. concerning revocation of suspension of sentence, revocation of remission of sentence and imposition of a sentence reserved (section 453 (2) sentence 3), an order for interim measures to secure revocation (section 453c), suspension of the remainder of sentence and its revocation (section 454 (3) and (4)), the reopening of proceedings (section 372 sentence 1), or confiscation or rendering unusable of an object pursuant to section 435 and section 436 (2) in conjunction with section 434 (2) and section 439.
+- (2) Witnesses, experts and other persons may also lodge a complaint against orders and directions by which they are affected. - (3) A complaint against decisions on costs or necessary expenses is admissible only if the value of the subject matter of the complaint exceeds 200 euros. - (4) No complaint is admissible against orders and directions given by the Federal Court of Justice.
+The same applies to orders and directions given by the higher regional courts; in cases in which the higher regional courts have jurisdiction at first instance, a complaint is, however, admissible against orders and directions - concerning arrest, provisional placement, placement for observation, appointment of court-appointed defence counsel or revocation thereof, seizure, search or the measures designated in section 101 (1) or section 101a (1), - refusing to open the main proceedings or terminating the proceedings on account of a procedural impediment, - 3. ordering the main hearing in the defendant's absence (section 231a) or referring a case to a court of lower rank, - 4. concerning inspection of files or - 5. concerning revocation of suspension of sentence, revocation of remission of sentence and imposition of a sentence reserved (section 453 (2) sentence 3), an order for interim measures to secure revocation (section 453c), suspension of the remainder of sentence and its revocation (section 454 (3) and (4)), the reopening of proceedings (section 372 sentence 1), or confiscation or rendering unusable of an object pursuant to section 435 and section 436 (2) in conjunction with section 434 (2) and section 439.

-Section 138d (6) shall remain unaffected.
+Section 138d (6) remains unaffected.

-(5) A complaint against the directions of an investigating judge at the Federal Court of Justice or a higher regional court (section 169 (1)) shall be admissible only if it concerns arrest, provisional placement, seizure, search or the measures designated in section 101 (1).
+(5) A complaint against the directions of an investigating judge at the Federal Court of Justice or a higher regional court (section 169 (1)) is admissible only if it concerns arrest, provisional placement, appointment of court-appointed defence counsel or revocation thereof, seizure, search or the measures designated in section 101 (1).